-There are tools such as the rapid prototyping tool that can test concepts which have been utilized by the consulting office.
+There are tools such as the rapid prototyping tool that can test concepts which have been utilized to support system sales.
 There are an assortment of development, aids database products and tools that DEC has which have been utilized to develop systems.

-There are over 40,000 professionals including over 900 trained program managers worldwide.
+There are over 78,000 personnel including over 900 trained program managers worldwide.

-Employee Recruiting/Staffing Strategy
+· Employee Recruiting/Staffing Strategy

 Although, DEC hires and trains college graduates, some personnel with advanced training are hired to meet technical and consulting needs.
-This has particularly been the case with consulting.
+This has particularly been the case with consulting, but the future needs for consulting skills are now indefinite.